 January 24, 1994, was absolutely the wrong moment to establish an organization that worried about the Middle East.
 As one potential donor impolitely asked: "Who needs you?"
 The U.S. victory in Kuwait, the Soviet collapse, and the Oslo Accords had left Middle East watchers feeling uncharacteristically sanguine.
-As I joked at the time, it was an opportunity to improve one's tennis backhand and barbequing technique.
+As I joked at the time, it was a time to improve one's tennis backhand and barbequing technique.

 So, at our start, we had to work hard to convince the public that dangers were brewing.
 That meant dwelling specifically on problems.
 For example, I wrote in the introduction to the first issue of our journal, the Middle East Quarterly:

 With the end of the Cold War, the Middle East becomes the most militarized region in the world.
 Situated in the vortex of Europe, Africa and Asia, the persisting enmities of the region joined to new military technologies portend much trouble both within and outside the region.